-Most drivers on the road want to keep their car running as long as possible to ensure that they don’t need to replace the vehicle too soon.
-Although different types of car brands are not created equal, there are still ways to keep the car running for a longer period.
+Most drivers on the road want to keep their car running as long as possible.
+This is to ensure that they don’t need to replace the vehicle too soon.
+Not all car brands are not created equal.
+There are still ways to keep the car running for a longer period.
 When you want to increase your car lifespan, there are a few important steps to take.
+Here are some tips to keep your car’s maintenance up to date.

 Drive with Care

-Many people don’t realize that the way that they drive their car will impact how well it continues to run in the future.
+Many people don’t realize that the way that they drive their car will impact how well it continues to run.
 After buying a new car, you’ll need to break it in with the first 1,000 miles that it’s driven.
 Try to drive under 55 mph and avoid adding heavy loads to the back of the car.
-You’ll also want to prevent it from idling for several minutes at a time, which can cause the oil pressure to drop quickly and will mean that the parts in the engine won’t become lubricated as it runs.
+You’ll also want to prevent it from idling for several minutes at a time.
+This can cause the oil pressure to drop quickly.
+Also, it will mean that the parts in the engine won’t become lubricated as it runs.

 Protect the Interior